learn-co-curriculum/yield-and-blocks/README.md

 #### Step 3: Yielding to the block

-The first time through our `while` loop, `i` is set equal to zero.
-The second time through the loop, `i` is set equal to `1`, and so on.
-This will go until until `i` is equal to the last index number of our array.
+The first time through our `while` loop, `i` is equal to `0`.
+The second time through the loop, `i` is `1`, and so on.
+This will continue until `i` is equal to the index number of the last item in our array.

 So, during each step of the `while` loop, `i` equals a given index number of our array.
 We can use this information to yield each successive value stored in the array to the passed-in block: